 Books and Journal Special Issues Edited

-Brink, Lars and David Orden.
-2022 (in press).
+Brink, Lars, and David Orden.
+2023.
 Agricultural Domestic Support under the WTO: Experience and Prospects.
 Cambridge UK: Cambridge University Press (in the series International Trade and Economic Law).

 Orden, David (editor).
 2015.
 Trade-Related Agricultural Policy Analysis.
 Studies in International Economics, Number 47 (Keith Maskus, series editor).
 Singapore: World Scientific Publishing Co.